Get Simple and Then Get Everything You Desire

 - You’ll get what you want, when you desire it more than anything else.
 Simple right?

 When I stopped wanting what I was supposed to want, and simply recognized that I want what I want, everything changed.
 What I love most about Danielle LaPorte is that she is all in.
-If you aren’t familiar with her work, watch this video.

 My Desire Map